 Kratos (God of War series)

 In the original God of War trilogy, Kratos blindly pursued vengeance regardless of who got hurt in the process.
 During the side-story titles, we got to see even more of the damage that the gods and their pettiness had dealt to Kratos and Greece as a whole, which made Kratos’ rage a little more understandable.
-However, it’s the newest title that earned the Ex-God of War a spot on my list.
-After getting his revenge, Kratos has calmed down and seen the fallout of his actions.
+However, it’s the newest title that earned the ex-God of War a spot on my list.
+After getting his revenge, Kratos has finally calmed down and seen the fallout of his actions.
 He’s resentful of himself, and for the first time since his wife and daughter died, fearful.
 It isn’t death that scares the Ghost of Sparta though, it’s fatherhood.
 Kratos wants to do right by his son Atreus, but is terrified that the boy might become a monster like him.
 Santa Monica Studios turned a previously one-dimensional demigod into one of the most human and believable characters in gaming.
-That is some legendary character development.
+That is some legendary character development if you ask me.

-Handsome Jack (Borderlands 2 & Borderlands: The Pre-Sequel)
+Handsome Jack (Borderlands series)

 Asura (Asura’s Wrath)